Last update November 2021

-- Most countries have moved to less energy intensive sectors.
-Structural changes were negligible in France, Italy, Greece and The Netherlands.
-It contributed to slow down the final intensity decrease in Slovakia and UK.
+- Most countries have shifted to less energy-intensive sectors.
+Structural changes were negligible in the Netherlands, Portugal and the UK.
+They contributed to slowing down the decrease in final intensity in Slovakia, Italy, France and Slovenia.

-- In half of EU countries structural changes explained more than 20% of the final energy intensity decrease.
+- In half of the EU MS, structural changes explain more than 20% of the decrease in final energy intensity.

 - In Austria and Hungary, they explain a large part of the intensity decrease (more than 70%), as well as in Croatia and Finland (more than 60%) and Sweden (around 50%).

 Impact of structural changes on the final intensity in EU countries (2007-2019)